felixfbecker/semantic-release-firefox/README.md

 The following environment variables have to be made available in your CI environment: `FIREFOX_EMAIL` and `FIREFOX_PASSWORD`.
 It is recommended to create a bot account for them.
 The account must have 2FA disabled.
+Make sure the account accepted the terms & agreements by visiting the submit page once (otherwise the release will fail).

 ### Release configs